Understanding Skier’s Thumb

 Skier’s thumb is most common in sports or falls.
 The thumb can be jammed against another player, ground, ball, or overly bent where one or more ligaments can tear.
 For example, overly extending your thumb on a ski pole can injure the ulnar collateral ligament.

-SYMPTOMS
+SKIER’S THUMB SYMPTOMS

-With a sprained thumb, the thumb and/or hand usually swells and bruises.
-You may have pain or weakness while pinching or grabbing.
 If you experience this instability with your thumb, contact your hand surgeon for further diagnosis.

 SKIER’S THUMB TREATMENT